censevasta/terraform/devops/hands-on/terraform/terraform-01-basic-operations/README.md

 - `Data sources` allow data to be fetched or computed for use elsewhere in Terraform configuration.

 - Go to the `AWS console and create an image` from your ec2.
+Name `terrafrom-lesson-ami`.

-- Go to the `variables.tf` file and uncomment the variable `ec2-ami`.
+- Go to the `variables.tf` file and comment the variable `ec2-ami`.

 - Go to the `tf-example.tf` file make the changes in order.
 Then run the file.